jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 I am much mistaken, is the person in question.”
 As he spoke the door opened and a young lady entered the room.
 She was plainly but neatly dressed, with a bright, quick face, freckled like a plover’s egg,

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 184

 and with the brisk manner of a woman who has had her own way to make in the world.